 Chelsea Manning — former US Army soldier and whistleblower that leaked the State Department cables to WikiLeaks.

 Chris Hedges — recipient of the Amnesty International Global Award for Human Rights Journalism and the Pulitzer Prize; and former professor at Columbia University, New York University, Princeton University, University of Toronto, and various New Jersey prisons.

 Christina Lin — former researcher at Johns Hopkins University, Office of the Secretary of Defense, National Security Council, Department of State, and Export-Import Bank of the United States.

 Coleen Rowley — former FBI Special Agent and whistleblower, including in the US Embassies of Paris and Montreal; and 2002 TIME Person of the Year.

 Cornel West — Class of 1943 University Professor of African American History at Princeton University and professor of the practice of public philosophy at Harvard University.

 Craig Murray* — former UK Ambassador to Uzbekistan, whistleblower, and former Rector of the University of Dundee.

-Daniel Ellsberg — Pentagon Papers whistleblower and former strategic analyst at RAND, high-level nuclear war planner during the height of the Cold War, consultant to the Defense Department and the White House, and Special Assistant to Assistant Secretary of Defense.
+Daniel Ellsberg — Pentagon Papers whistleblower and former strategic analyst at RAND, high-level nuclear war planner during the height of the Cold War, consultant to the Defense Department and the White House, and Special Assistant to Secretary of Defense Robert MacNamara.